retooth2/xenharmlib/doc/quickstart.rst

     c_triad = edo12.pitch_scale([c0, e0, g0])

-We can use the :meth:`rotated_up` method to recieve the first inversion of the triad:
+We can use the :meth:`rotated_up` method to receive the first inversion of the triad:

 .. testcode::